Pei-Ling2024/pei-ling2024.github.io/_projects/8_project.md

 # Method

 <span style="font-size:24px">
 Three categorization tasks are tested: arrangement task, same-different judgement task, and odd-one-out task.
+- Arrangement task: this task asks participants to arrange a set of items in terms of their similarity.
+The resulted 2-D arrangement serves as the category representation of that category.
+- Same-different judgement task: a pair of items appear side-by-side on the screen.
+Participants respond whether these two items are from the same category or not.
+The corresponded reaction time is used to inferred the similarity of the pairs of items.
+- Odd-one-out task: participants are required to choose an item that is the "odd" one out of three items.
+The probability of choosing as the "odd" one is served as the similarity of the items.
 </span>

 <hr style="height:2px;background:grey">